markashleybell/markashleybell.com/posts/helping-the-next-developer-readable-csharp-code.md

     :::csharp
     Animal dog = GetThing(true);

-This contrived example contains a deliberately terrible method name, but we've all seen similar in real codebases...
+This contrived example contains a deliberately terrible method name, but we've all seen similar in real codebases…

 ## Named method parameters